Finale

 - Hence (given the Tragedy of the Commons), all nations must reduce their population, say, by 40%.

-Passing this (or similar) mandate through the membrane of a nation's sovereignty, especially when some nations refuse to participate is certainly challenging.
+Passing this (or similar) mandate through the membrane of a nation's sovereignty - especially when some nations refuse to participate - is certainly challenging.
 The next step is even harder.
-Translating such a mandate so that the population inside a democracy accepts the restriction voluntarily is where a democracy can demonstrate its claimed superiority.
+Positioning such a mandate so that the population of a democracy accepts the restriction voluntarily is where a democracy can demonstrate its claimed superiority.

-The problem can be stated in a few words: entitlements have the side effect of supporting procreation at the expense of the society, which have been and are used more by the bottom 50% of the society than the top 50%; after several generations the result manifests itself, among others, in a population that needs massive economic assistance.
+The problem can be stated in a few words: entitlements have the side effect of supporting procreation at the expense of the society.
+This has been used more by the bottom 50% of the society than by the top 50%.
+After several generations the result manifests itself, among others, in a population that needs massive economic assistance.

 The decline is still ongoing.
 Here trends of the fractions of the national income of the bottom 50% for two different nations, the US and The Netherlands.
 The contributions to the income taxes are shown as well.